 In the OHSU School of Nursing, we honor, respect, embrace and value the unique contributions and perspectives of all employees, patients, students, volunteers and local and global communities.
 Differences in age, culture, ability, ethnicity, gender, gender identity and expression, national origin, race, religion, and sexual orientation provide a diversity of thoughts and ideas that enrich the learning and healing environment.
-Diversity maximizes our true potential for creativity, innovation, quality patient care, educational excellence and outstanding service.
+Diversity maximizes our true potential for creativity, innovation, quality patient care, educational excellence, and outstanding service.

 The OHSU School of Nursing recognizes and acknowledges structural racism exists in society and in healthcare and is deeply committed to combatting it within our school, across OHSU, and in the broader world.
 We commit to promoting diversity, equity, inclusion, and belonging in our school, across OHSU, and in society.
+We value trauma informed principles and approaches to include psychological and physical safety, acknowledging how trauma may show in our system and working diligently to avoid retraumatization, voice and choice, collaboration, empowerment, and a keen and ever evolving understanding to historical, cultural, and gender considerations

 Diversity at OHSU includes creating an equitable and inclusive community, achieving access for students historically underrepresented in healthcare, focusing our research and scholarship on resolving health inequities, and preparing all students to care for diverse populations.

 OHSU is an equal opportunity employer for all individuals, without regard to race, color, religion, national origin, disability, age, marital status, sex, sexual orientation, gender identity or expression, military service or any other status protected by law.
 It does not discriminate on any status protected by law.
 This policy applies to all employment, education, volunteer, and patient care related activities or in any other aspect of OHSU's operation.
-Such compliance efforts are coordinated by the OHSU Affirmative Action and Equal Opportunity Department.
-OHSU complies with Title IX of the Education Amendments Act of 1972 and 34 CFR Part 106 by prohibiting discrimination on the basis of sex or gender in education programs, activities, employment and admissions, www.ohsu. edu/affirmative-action-and-equal-opportunity.
-Inquiries about Title IX compliance or sex/gender discrimination may be directed to the OHSU Title IX coordinator: Laura Stadum: www.ohsu.edu/aaeo.
+Such compliance efforts are coordinated by the OHSU Office of Civil Rights Investigations and Compliance.
+OHSU complies with Title IX of the Education Amendments Act of 1972 and 34 CFR Part 106 by prohibiting discrimination on the basis of sex or gender in education programs, activities, employment and admissions, www.ohsu.edu/officeof-civil-rights-investigations-and-compliance.
+Inquiries about Title IX compliance or sex/gender discrimination may be directed to the OHSU Title IX coordinator: Angela Fleischer: titleix@ohsu.edu or 503 494-5148.
 Title IX inquiries may also be directed to the U.S. Department of Education Office for Civil Rights, 800 421-3481.